zedlopez/ifm/Examples/GoatCheeseAndSageChicken.md

 The can of chicken broth is a closed container on the counter.
 The bottle of white cooking wine and the bottle of Thurston Wolfe PGV are a closed containers in the refrigerator.

 The description of the Thurston Wolfe is "A Washington State Pinot Gris-Viognier, 2003.
-It is said to have 'peach aromas', and, startlingly, the untutored person can detect these without resorting to fantasy.line-so-blank(It is also supposed to possess a delicate perfume and a moderate body; the label author at least stopped short of 'good sense of humor and likes long walks on the beach')."
+It is said to have 'peach aromas', and, startlingly, the untutored person can detect these without resorting to fantasy.

+(It is also supposed to possess a delicate perfume and a moderate body; the label author at least stopped short of 'good sense of humor and likes long walks on the beach')."

 Understand the commands "wash" and "rinse" as "clean".